Scott Gaudi

-Bernard Scott Gaudi (born February 19, 1974) is an American astronomer, exoplanet hunter, and astropolitician.
-He is the Thomas Jefferson Professor for Discovery and Space Exploration, a Professor of Astronomy, and Chair of Undergraduate Studies at and Vice Chair of The Ohio State University Department of Astronomy.
+Bernard Scott Gaudi (born 1974) is an American astronomer.
+He is the Thomas Jefferson Professor for Discovery and Space Exploration, a professor of astronomy, and chair of undergraduate studies at Ohio State University's department of astronomy.
 He was chair of the NASA Exoplanet Exploration Program Analysis Group (2012–2014) and the NASA Astrophysics Advisory Committee (2012–2014).
 In 2018, Gaudi was co-chair of the National Academy of Sciences Exoplanet Science Strategy study.

 Background

-Prof. Gaudi grew up in a small rural town in Illinois of less than 5000 people called Staunton, which is situated about an hour northeast of St. Louis.
-He received his high school diploma from the Illinois Mathematics and Science Academy, his Bachelors of Science in Astrophysics from the Michigan State University, and his PhD in Astronomy from The Ohio State University.
+Gaudi grew up in a small rural town in Illinois.
+He completed high school at the Illinois Mathematics and Science Academy, his undergraduate education at the Michigan State University, and his doctorate at Ohio State University.

 Gaudi has been a faculty member of the Ohio State University Department of Astronomy since 2006.
 He previously was a Menzel Fellow at Harvard College Observatory in Cambridge, Massachusetts, and a Hubble Fellow at the Institute for Advanced Study in Princeton, NJ.

-Dr. Gaudi was the recipient of the Helen B. Warner Prize of the American Astronomical Society in 2009, won a National Science Foundation CAREER Award, a Presidential Early Career Award in Science and Engineering (PECASE) in 2012, and received NASA's Outstanding Public Leadership Medal in 2017.

-Gaudi is single, and self-identifies as a gay man.
-He has worked to bring equality to underrepresented groups in astronomy and to eliminate harassment of all kinds, and has fostered engagement in astronomy among LGBTQ and HIV-impacted youth.
+Gaudi is a gay man.
+He shared that he hopes to bring representation to astronomy, and he has focused on engaging LGBTQ and HIV-impacted youth with astronomy.

 Academic research

-Gaudi is a leader in the discovery and statistical characterization of extrasolar planets using a variety of methods, including transits and gravitational microlensing.
-In 2008, he and his collaborators announced the discovery of the first Jupiter/Saturn analog using microlensing.
-In 2017, as one of the three Co-PIs, he led the Kilodegree Extremely Little Telescope ground-based survey collaboration in announcing the discovery of KELT-9b, the hottest transiting gas giant ever discovered.
+In 2017, he co-led the Kilodegree Extremely Little Telescope survey collaboration and announced the discovery of KELT-9b, which is the hottest transiting gas giant ever discovered.

-Gaudi's first major media appearance was in Discover, when the magazine named him one of “20 Young Scientists to Watch in the Next 20 Years.”
-He has since moved to the forefront of worldwide planet-hunting collaborations, where he frequently coordinates the efforts of astronomers around the globe.
+Gaudi's first major media appearance was in Discover, when the magazine named him one of "20 Young Scientists to Watch in the Next 20 Years."
 Gaudi has helped discover over fifty planets with several techniques, with his work earning him coverage in the New York Times, Washington Post, New Scientist, Sky & Telescope, Astronomy and Wired, among others.
-He gave a TEDxColumbus talk in 2013.